 1. Now Run the installer.
 A Windows administrator account is recommended to use.

 2. Follow the prompts to install JIRA.
 You'll be asked for the following info while installing:

 1. Destination Directory – Where the JIRA will be installed.

-4. Install as service – This option is only available, when you run installer as administrator.
+4. Install as service – This option is only available when you run the installer as an administrator.